Skip to main content Skip to footer

 Optometry Scotland is the representative body for the optical industry in Scotland and is the voice of optical professions.

-In operation since 2002, Optometry Scotland is governed by a Council and Executive Committee, including independent and multiple representatives and members of the Association of Optometrists (AOP), Federation of Optometrists and Dispensing Opticians (FODO), the College of Optometrists and the Association of British Dispensing Opticians (ABDO), alongside an operations team based in Glasgow.
+In operation since 2002, Optometry Scotland has a Council which is made up of a range of stakeholders including independent and multiple representatives, and members of the Association of Optometrists (AOP), Federation of Optometrists and Dispensing Opticians (FODO), the College of Optometrists, the Association of British Dispensing Opticians (ABDO), GCU and UHI, and secondary eye care services alongside an Executive Committee who have devolved responsibility for the management of OS and a operations team based in Glasgow.

-Optometry Scotland’s membership is made up of 370 members from the Highlands and Islands, right down to the Borders.
-This includes a mix of independent opticians and most of the major multiples including Boots, Duncan and Todd, Black and Lizars, Vision Express, Specsavers and Hakim Group.
+Optometry Scotland’s membership is made up of over 370 members from across Scotland in all Health Boards.
+This includes a large mix of independent opticians and multiples across Scotland.

 Dedicated to representing optical professions in Scotland, Optometry Scotland is here to support our members with strategic advice, continuing professional development (CPD) opportunities and a strong collective voice which has positive influence at Government level, benefiting your business and bottom line, while preserving the integrity of General Ophthalmic Services (GOS) and ensuring Scotland remains at the forefront of eye health care.